-There have been some albums in the past I wasn’t happy about, at the point I wasn’t in the mood of reviewing them.
+There have been some albums in the past I wasn’t happy about to the point that I wasn’t in the mood to review them.
 But were those albums really that bad?
 In this post, I want to revisit them.
 I want to explain why I didn’t like them back then and I will try to find their great qualities.
 Starting with…

 Sachlich, or Sachligh, as they wrote on iTunes/Google Play/Booth.
 Because it’s cool to write things in a language you don’t know, isn’t it?
 Things aside, this is probably one of the most overlooked BUTAOTOME releases, for multiple reasons.

 First of all, it was released on March 26th, 2017, as a release for the Kyoukai kara Mieta Keshiki event, an event solely dedicated to the Hifuu Club.
-An album that it’s released on a non-Comiket/Reitaisai event is generally a minor release.
-But what, in my opinion, really hurted this album’s visibility was that it was released 11 days after Furubokko, the first major release.
-Furubokko was on the spotlight for the entire first half of the year, while Sachlich got hardly any mention from BUTAOTOME themselves after the release, and they never played any song from it live (neither one of the instrumentals as random interlude).
+An album that is released on a non-Comiket/Reitaisai event is generally a minor release.
+But what, in my opinion, really hurt this album’s visibility was the timing of its release, 11 days after Furubokko, which was the first major release.
+Furubokko was in the spotlight for the entire first half of the year, while Sachlich hardly got any mention from BUTAOTOME themselves after the release, and they never played any song from it live (not even one of the instrumentals as a random interlude).

-Another thing that probably turned off a lot of people was the idea of having Ranko no Ane singing.
-Considering that the albums with Paprika and Comp singing are pretty much “fun releases that aren’t supposed to be taken seriously” and that “animals can’t sing” (oh wait…), having another non-singer taking the vocals role doesn’t sound really exciting.
+Another thing that probably turned off a lot of people was the idea of having Ranko no Ane sing.
+Considering that the albums with Paprika and Comp singing are pretty much “fun releases that aren’t supposed to be taken seriously” and that “animals can’t sing” (oh wait…), having another non-singer take a vocal role doesn’t sound really exciting.
 The main difference is that, unlike I LOVE RED/I LOVE CHERRY, Ane’s vocals are not the main focus of this album.
 She only gets 3 tracks out of 8 and the disc is not labelled as “BUTAOTOME feat. lazy bunny” or something like that.

 The Sis’ singing voice is not that bad, but she doesn’t have the range of a proper singer and sounds like a Paprika with a lower pitch.

-Now that we analyzed all of Sachlich’s main “issues”, does this album have any redeeming quality?
+Now that we have analyzed all of Sachlich’s main “issues”, does this album have any redeeming qualities?
 Well… Actually yes.
 The arrangements are very good!
 Each one of them is quite different and there is a good “classic” feel in the album, while keeping a great variety.
-Asa no Bebedor is a nice armonica based piece, reminescent of Futatsu no Cinema and co..
-Arifureta gitai is swingy rock.
+Asa no Bebedor is a nice harmonica-based piece, reminiscent of Futatsu no Cinema and co..
+Arifureta Gitai is swingy rock.
 Salon de Anonymous sounds like something fitting for an old-styled inn in a videogame.
-Shin’ya no Café Terrace is an ’20 American-style piano tune.
-Toki wo Miru Hito is a good usual Paprika instrumental track.
-Maybe a couple of tracks could have benefit some vocals… But anyway, I’m also glad that a couple of them are in Yuusei Hakurankai.
-The vocal tracks are also great, if you can get over with Ane’s singing.
-M no iru Heya is a Paprilicious piano piece with a classical influence, other instruments kicks very late into the song.
-Mystery wa Kichi no Soto is a jazz song that I wish it could get a Ranko version.
+Shin’ya no Café Terrace is a ’20s American-style piano tune.
+Toki wo Miru Hito is a good, typical Paprika instrumental track.
+Maybe a couple of tracks could benefit from some vocals… But anyway, I’m also glad that a couple of them are in Yuusei Hakurankai.
+The vocal tracks are also great, if you can get over Ane’s singing.
+M no iru Heya is a Paprilicious piano piece with a classical influence, other instruments kick in very late into the song.
+Mystery wa Kichi no Soto is a jazz song that I wish would get a Ranko version.
 Mugen Tajuu Curtain has a quite ominous and tragic feeling.

-In my opinion this is an experiment that wasn’t able to fully express his potential.
-A release that was made solely for the Hifuu-only event, and was fated to be overshadowed.
+In my opinion this is an experiment that wasn’t able to fully express its potential – a release that was made solely for the Hifuu-only event, and was fated to be overshadowed.
 I think it would have been much more interesting if they worked on Ane’s vocals in another way (like making a drama CD, because her talking voice is good) and maybe added some more tracks.